Greek Orzo Salad with White Beans, Feta, and Fresh Herbs

 This Greek Orzo Pasta Salad is packed with marinated white beans, olives, fresh herbs, tomatoes, and feta.
 It’s a light and flavorful salad that’s perfect as a side dish or a main.

-We’re just back from our trip to Greece this summer, and I’m so excited to share some incredible Greek-inspired recipes with you– like this Greek Orzo Pasta Salad.
+We’re just back from our trip to Greece this summer, and I’m so excited to share some incredible Greek-inspired recipes with you– like this Greek orzo salad.

 We ate so well on our Greece trip, especially when it came to salads.
 A daily Greek salad was a must, along with tomato fritters, stuffed grape leaves, grilled halloumi cheese, bulgur wheat salads, and plenty of fresh pasta salads like this one.